 But is there a better value?

 I actually thought the above two values were quite good to begin with, but then I remembered something.
-Korean Air SkyPass is a Chase Ultimate Rewards transfer partner, and points transfer at a 1:1 ratio.
+Korean Air SkyPass is a Chase Ultimate Rewards transfer partner (although unfortunately this benefit went away in 2018).
 I’ve written extensively about Korean Air SkyPass, and in particular about the value of redeeming Korean Air miles for Korean Air first class, given how readily available award space is.

 You can also redeem Korean Air SkyPass miles on partner airlines, though the “catch” is that you can only do so for roundtrip tickets.

 I remembered that Korean Air charges just 80,000 miles for roundtrip business class between the US and Europe:

 Then I checked their regions chart, and confirmed that West Russia counts as Europe:

 Usually the downside to redeeming Korean Air miles for transatlantic business class is the carrier imposed surcharges.
 For example, Delta, Air France, KLM, etc., charge $850+ in carrier imposed surcharges for a roundtrip transatlantic business class ticket:

 However, Aeroflot only charges less than half that for transatlantic business class, which you’d also pay on an award with Delta SkyMiles anyway, since Delta passes on Aeroflot surcharges on award tickets: